Feefo logo

 These usually include fire, flood, subsidence, earthquake, storm, lightning, theft (or attempted theft) vandalism, escape of water, oil and damage caused by falling trees.

-Why you need to know how much it costs to rebuild your home
+Why you need to know how much it costs to rebuild your holiday home

 The buildings sum insured should represent the total cost of reinstating your holiday home – including demolition, debris removal, professional fees (architects, surveyors, engineers, legal) and the additional cost of complying with government or local authority requirements.

-If you have recently bought your holiday home the “minimum reinstatement cost” or “rebuild value” for insurance purposes will be on your survey, mortgage valuation or deeds.
+If you have recently bought your holiday home the “minimum reinstatement cost” or “rebuild value” for insurance purposes will probably be stated on your survey, mortgage valuation or deeds.

-Alternatively, there are two other ways to calculate your holiday home rebuild cost: hire a surveyor or use a rebuild calculator.
+Alternatively, there are two other ways to calculate how much it would cost to rebuild your holiday home, hire a surveyor or use a rebuild cost calculator.

-There are a number of restrictions to the calculator.
+There are several restrictions to the calculator.
 For example, properties with unusual features such as thatched, listed buildings and houses made of non-standard materials.

 Therefore, the best way to get an accurate rebuild cost of your holiday home is to ask a chartered surveyor to carry out a rebuild estimate.